 Return or onward ticket

-Immigration officers at Sir Seretse Khama International Airport routinely ask for a confirmed onward ticket.
-Have a printed or digital copy of your flight out of Botswana ready — they check this before stamping you in.
+Immigration officers at Sir Seretse Khama International Airport routinely ask for proof of onward travel.
+Have a printed or digital copy of your return flight or a ticket to your next destination ready.
+Without it, you risk being refused entry.

 Proof of accommodation